ericlaber/ericlaber.github.io/index.md

 - *Elements of Statistical Learning,* Hastie, Tibshirani, and Freedman  [PDF](https://web.stanford.edu/~hastie/ElemStatLearn/)
 - *Reinforcement learning,* Sutton and Barto [PDF](http://incompleteideas.net/book/the-book.html)
 - *Pattern Classification,* Duda, Hart, and Stork [Amazon](https://www.amazon.com/Pattern-Classification-Pt-1-Richard-Duda/dp/0471056693/ref=sr_1_1?dchild=1&keywords=duda+and+hart&qid=1608491709&sr=8-1), there are pdfs online from the authors and copies at the library but they ask others not to distribute so not linked here

+## Advice
+The objective of this course is to develop your statistical thinking for prediction and decision problems.
+I strongly encourage you to work with your classmates on all homework and projects and to focus on a deep understanding rather than your grades.
+Some of the problems will be ambiguous and open-ended.
+This is (mostly) intentional and intended to provide you with practice making choices and assumptions when you approach an ill-defined problem.
+(In application, problems are rarely cleanly when they first reach you.)
+I also encourage you to find other sources of information that explain the same material another way or that explore issues that we didn't cover in class.

+## Grading
+Grades will be based on homework (50%), exams (30%), and a project (20%).
+You can work with your classmates on everything but the exams.
+Thus, by appealing to the wisdom of crowds, there is no reason for low HW scores.
+Late homework will not be accepted but the lowest two homeworks will be dropped.

+## COVID
+Due to COVID-19 the course will be entirely online.
+This is unfortunate because meeting in person can often give me clues about which topics are causing confusion (or boredom!) and allow me to adapt material accordingly.
+Because I won't be able to see your eyes gloss over or see the pained expressions on your faces, we will need to take extra steps to make sure that everyone is following along.
+Please let me or your TAs know if you are struggling with the material and if/what extra content might be helpful.
+We may also need to slow down to accommodate this new format.
+I would rather you learn 10 topics well than 15 topics poorly.

+## Once my student
+Once my student, always my student.
+After this class if over, please don't hesitate to reach out if there's something you think I might be able to help you with.
+(Statistics-wise or lifewise etc.  However,
+I don't want support the go fund me for your novel, I read a few of the chapters you released online, and let's be honest, they're not very good.
+Your writing is terrible and we are all dumber for having read them.
+Now, that idea you had for an doggie-door that does automatic grooming...I might be able to get behind that.)